How To Adapt To California's 2035 Ban On New ICE Car Sales

 The C-store that looks more like a coffee shop will get the most out of installing an EV charger on site.
 Providing a place to stay and hang out while your car is being charged will attract more patrons and increase the likelihood that they purchase something, like a coffee or snack.

 Perhaps the best way to fortify a gas station business in California is to include hydrogen fueling in your product offering.
-Hydrogen is not mentioned in the executive order because its combustion process (hydrolisis) converts its exhuast into water vapor.
+Hydrogen is not mentioned in the executive order because the only by product of the energy conversion process (hydrolysis) is water.